seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 constructs __ANY__ (union) and __NOT__ (exclusion).
 Enumerations are always interpreted as unions, making an explicit __OR__ unnecessary.
 An __AND__ in the sense of an intersection does not exist; expressive power arises through combination, nesting, and normalization.
+Restrictions or entity bindings (__WITH__) do not require an explicit operator either, since they are expressed implicitly through tree structure and nesting.
 The resulting logical structure can be expressed in __SQL, JSON, or YAML__ and serves downstream components as a foundation for search or filtering.

 This approach is __neither complete nor perfect__ and will __never replace a